The Interpersonal Regulation Interaction Scale (IRIS)

 Here is how we administer the IRIS here, followed by scoring instructions:

-Measure Items & Scoring
+IRIS Measure Items & Scoring

 Rate each of the following statements based on what the other person actually did.